• Skip to primary navigation

 3. Analyze Your Competitors When Your Customers Stop Buying From You

 The third thing you will need to do is to analyze your competitors and their activities in the period when your sales start decreasing.
-Answer following questions:
+Answer the following questions:

 • What have they done in this specific period when your sales numbers start declining?